On customs forms, my destination is spelled – Christianville, Haiti.

 Along the main road leading out of town, darting in and out of cars, are walking vendors peddling bottled water, food, treats, toys, and anything else they might make a dime from.
 Along the rutted road are shacks,smoldering fires, garbage and gaunt faces of urban people surviving a country with eighty percent unemployment.

 Through this juggernaut, Ms. Sue, Hannah and myself leave Port Au Prince, enter rolling countryside, green with fields, and, in the distance, mountains.
-The countryside, anywhere, is better than the city.
+The countryside, anywhere, is better than cities.
 Cities are squeezed, packed, crammed, noisy, crowded and stacked.
 The countryside is open, wide, green, quiet, expansive, shady.

 My purpose is to make repairs at Ms. Sue’s kid’s home, but most repairs needed here go beyond my pay grade.